 - Understand how data is displayed from a database (i.e. editing, deleting, adding information, etc.)

-There are many skills that you should consider acquiring and honing to do well as a HTML developer.
+There are many HTML skills that you should consider acquiring and honing to do well as an HTML developer.
 To do well in the field of HTML development, you must:

 - Be patient and persistent

 - Be able to think logically and critically